 Such as, you have to construe arbitration agreements like any other commercial agreement.
 This means you have to give effect to the parties’ intentions as expressed. (‘Stricter’ common law approach!)
 Where parties had expressed an intention to arbitrate, they should go and arbitrate.
 It doesn’t matter if certain aspects of the agreement might be ambiguous or even inefficient.
 The principles of party autonomy and effective interpretation dictated that.

-What the Court of Appeal said, more or less, is if the parties chose a suit, they should go out and wear it.
+What the Court of Appeal said is if the parties chose a suit, they should go out and wear it.
 If they deliberately chose an ugly but wearable suit, they should still go out and wear it.
 An ugly but workable arbitration clause is still a workable arbitration clause.

 Paris, of Course

-This Court of Appeal ruling came in June 2009 and when the ICC got wind of that, it wasn’t very enthusiastic.
+This Court of Appeal ruling came in mid-2009 and when the ICC got wind of that, it wasn’t very enthusiastic.
 So in 2012 the ICC amended its rules and added the following two clauses (in articles 1(2) and 6(2)):

 The International Court of Arbitration (the ‘Court’) is made the only body authorised to administer arbitrations under the ICC Rules…